At one of the world’s largest secondhand textile markets, discarded clothes are getting a new lease on life – KION546

 A multi-faceted approach

-MacCarthy’s team is dedicated to dealing with waste already in Ghana, but other workers at the Or Foundation focus on preventing clothes from arriving in the first place.
+MacCarthy’s team is dedicated to dealing with waste already in Ghana, but other workers at the Or Foundation focus on the wider issue of clothing waste, by tackling overproduction of clothes.

 The European Commission recently proposed new rules to hold retailers accountable for the life cycle of their textile products.
 Ahead of this announcement, the foundation met with policymakers in Europe.
 The regulations will make the collection of textile waste mandatory in 2025, but the organization says these changes won’t be enough.

-Note: This story has been updated to clarify that the Or Foundation does not support a ban on importing used clothing into Ghana.